creativeprojects/resticprofile/docs/content/installation/upgrade.md

 weight: 20
 ---

-Once installed, you can easily upgrade resticprofile to the latest release using this command:
+After installation, upgrade resticprofile to the latest release with this command:

 ```shell
 resticprofile self-update
 ```

 {{% notice style="note" title="Package Managers" %}}
-The `self-update` command is not available when installed via a package manager (homebrew, scoop).
+The `self-update` command is generally unavailable when installed through a package manager like Homebrew or Scoop.
+Use the package manager's upgrade feature instead.
-You should use the upgrade built in the package manager instead.
 {{% /notice %}}

-resticprofile will check for a new version from GitHub releases and asks you if you want to update to the new version.
-If you add the flag `-q` or `--quiet` to the command line, it will update automatically without asking.
+Resticprofile checks for new versions from GitHub releases and prompts you to update.
+Use the `-q` or `--quiet` flag to update automatically without prompting.

 ```shell
 resticprofile --quiet self-update
 ```

-and since version 0.11.0:
+or

 ```shell
 resticprofile self-update --quiet
 ```

-{{% notice style="info" %}}
-On versions before 0.10.0, there was an issue with self-updating from linux with ARM processors (like a raspberry pi).
-This was fixed in version 0.10.0
-{{% /notice %}}